pcoet/golang-patterns/docs/tutorials/new_project.md

 <a id="create-an-application"></a>
 ## Create an application

-If you want to create a module that will only be used by external libraries and applications, you already have the basic structure for your project.
+If you want to create a package that will only be used by external libraries and applications, you already have the basic structure for your project.
 But if you want to create your own client application that uses your package from within the project, you need a main file.
 Your project could even have multiple main files, each for a different client.

 Create a main file and a client app and run the app: